jhpyle/docassemble/_docs/functions.md

   % if user_is_communist:
   I am referring your case to Mr. McCarthy.
   % else:
-  I am glad you are a true American
+  I am glad you are a true American.
   % endif
 {% endhighlight %}

 This may be useful in particular circumstances.
 Note, however, that it does not make any change to the variables that are defined.
-If the user refreshes the screen while looking at the `user_is_communist` question a second time, the interview will not ask the question again.
+If the user refreshes the screen while looking at the `user_is_communist` question a second time, it will be as though `force_ask` never happened.

 Note also that no code that comes after `force_ask` will ever be executed.
 That is why, in the example above, we set